JamesMckenna/SystemsDesign.rocks/README.md

 * Remove AddDistributedMemoryCache() and implement a better caching strategy.

 * Remove the InMemory implementation for Identity Server 4 configuration and operational data.
-Implementing persistent storage for both configuration data and operations data will allow for client application and service APIs to be added without needing to rebuild and re-deploy the STS application.
+Implementing persistent storage for both configuration data and operations data will allow for client applications and service APIs to be added without needing to rebuild and re-deploy the STS application.

 * Add a UI and functionality to IS4 so one with the Developer Role can add client applications and service APIs to the STS as they become ready for deployment.

 * Make the public facing applications / web pages look pretty.
 A homogenous layout and design theme across the IdManagement, IS4 Login / Logout, and Main Client applications.
 Come to a decision on a Main Client framework.
 Leaning towards VueJs with a DotNet Core backend.
 The Main Client app is the main public facing website with blogging functionality.
-With it, an API will be needed for blogging CRUD operations as well as automated testing.
+With it, an API will be needed for the blogging CRUD operations.
 If Backend For Frontend Architecture is used, this can all be built as a single Dot Net Core application.
+Automated testing will be needed.

 * Currently, the AppilcationUser class is inherited from ASP.Net IdentityUser.
 Eventually, the ApplicationUser class will need more properties and behaviour.
-Things to keep in mind: ApplicationUser could be an individual or an organization, and as such ApplicationUser may itself become a base class for the larger applcation / services.
+Things to keep in mind: ApplicationUser could be an individual or an organization, and as such, ApplicationUser may itself become a base class for the larger applcation / services.

 * Containerize all services